oam-dev/rudr/README.md

 ## The approach: Let's take things one step at a time

-Scylla takes an incremental approach to solving the problems.
+Rudr takes an incremental approach to solving the problems.
 The current architecture is set of plugins for Kubernetes which allows OAM specifications to be implemented and deployed on Kubernetes clusters using native APIs (and you still use kubectl!).

 ![oar arch](./docs/media/how_oar_works.png)